 The diwan used to inspect all transactions and payments in all departments and supervised the provincial diwans.

 The diwans were to report about state finance to the Emperor on a daily basis.

 was head of the ecclesiastical department.

-He also used to examine weights and measures and enforce fair prices etc.
+He also used to analyze weights and measures and impose equal rates, etc.

-He was responsible for all kinds of purchases and their storage for the royal household.
+He was responsible for all sorts of transactions and royal household stock.